treytMSFT/sql-docs/docs/t-sql/statements/create-user-transact-sql.md

 -   User based on a Microsoft Entra login. `CREATE USER [bob@contoso.com] FROM LOGIN [bob@contoso.com]`
     > [!NOTE]
     > [Microsoft Entra server principals (logins)](/azure/azure-sql/database/authentication-azure-ad-logins) are currently in public preview for Azure SQL Database.

+    > [!NOTE]
+    > Logins, and therefore users based on logins, are not supported in SQL database in Microsoft Fabric.

 **Users that authenticate at the database** - Recommended to help make your database more portable.
  Always allowed in [!INCLUDE[ssSDS_md](../../includes/sssds-md.md)].
 Only allowed in a contained database in [!INCLUDE[ssNoVersion_md](../../includes/ssnoversion-md.md)].